dev-juri/PersonCRUD_task2/README.md

 ### 2. /api/person/:name (Method: GET)
-Use this endpoint to fetch a person BY NAME.
+Use this endpoint to fetch a person using the user's id.

 Sample Request
 ```{baseUrl}/api/64ff73ac452fe02b75c391dc```